Windows App: Upload Documents

 To do so, you need to build a folder-creating script.
 Here's how:

-1. Prepare the CSV File you used to import contacts to TaxDome.
+1. Prepare the CSV file you used to import contacts to TaxDome.
 You can also use the Export Accounts feature from the Clients page.
 Here's more on exporting contact lists.

-2. Create a folder on your desktop and place the CSV File into the folder.
+2. Create a folder on your desktop and place the CSV file into the folder.

 4. Copy the formula:=CONCATENATE("MD ",CHAR(34),A2,CHAR(34)) in the cell to the right of the one with the account name and then apply it to the whole column (you can use autofill features in Google Sheets or Excel).
 If CONCATENATE formula is not available in your software, try to use CONCATE instead.